|

 To consider the approval of the draft Bannockburn Domain Reserve Management Plan 2022 so that it can be notified for public consultation as required under the Reserves Act 1977.

-That the Cromwell Community Board A. Receives the report and accepts the level of significance.
 B. Agrees to approve the draft Bannockburn Domain Reserve Management Plan 2022 and notify the plan for public submission.
-C. Agree that the Cromwell Community Board hear submissions received on the draft plan. |

 2. Background